kontainapp/km/docs/azure_pipeline.md

 `cloud/azure/tests`.
 It also has a similar `test-all-withk8s-manual` target.

 As part of the nightly pipeline, there is a validation target `validate-runenv-withk8s`.
-This target uses the `runenv-demo-image`, which contains a sample application, to validate the runenv image.
+This target uses the `demo-runenv-image`, which contains a sample application, to validate the runenv image.
 Since `runenv-image` contains absolutly the bare minimum, the image is not likely deployed to the k8s direcly in production.
-For some payloads such as Nginx or the Demo Dweb application, the `runenv-image` and the `runenv-demo-image` will be the same, since the payload is the application itself.
+For some payloads such as Nginx or the Demo Dweb application, the `runenv-image` and the `demo-runenv-image` will be the same, since the payload is the application itself.

 ### Pull Request to change the nightly pipeline.